-I obtained an equivalent of BSc (D.E.U.G and Licence) in France in Cell Biology and Physiology from University Blaise Pascal in France (Clermont II, Faculty of Sciences and Technologies).
+I obtained an equivalent of BSc (D.E.U.G and Licence) in France in Cell Biology and Physiology from University Blaise Pascal , Faculty of Sciences and Technologies in France (known now as Universite Clermont Auvergne ).
 I continued my postgraduate studies with a master in Molecular Biology and Immunology Applied and a PhD in Molecular Biology in the Laboratory of Molecular Oncology led by Prof Yves-Jean Bignon (Thesis title: Search for new onco-suppressor genes implicated in hereditary predisposition to breast cancer ; University Blaise Pascal).
-I continued my interest in Cancer Genetics with my first postdoctoral position in Montreal (Quebec - Canada) in the department of Human Genetics at McGill University in the lab of Dr Patricia Tonin.
+I continued my interest in Cancer Genetics with my first postdoctoral position in Montreal (Quebec - Canada) in the department of Human Genetics at McGill University in the lab of Prof Patricia Tonin.
 During four years I was investigating a putative tumour suppressor region on Chromosome 17q25 in somatic ovarian cancer.
 I became familiar with high throughput technologies such as gene expression microarrays (GEM, Genechips from Affymetrix ) to identify new tumour suppressor genes involved in sporadic ovarian cancer.
 After this first position, I moved to London in Prof Chris Boshoff lab (18 months) and in Prof Adrienne Flanagan’s lab (9 years) at UCL where I continued my interest in cancer genetics and genomics but this time on mesenchymal (sarcoma) and bone neoplasms.

-I joined recently the University of Westminster in May 2014.
+I joined the University of Westminster in May 2014.

 I obtained a Postgraduate Certificate (PG Cert) in Higher Education in March 2016 and I am a Fellow of the Higher Education Academy (FHEA).

-Since October 2016 I am the Director of the 'Westminster Genomics Services' ([email protected]tminster.ac.uk).
+Since October 2016 I am the Director of the 'Westminster Genomics Services' ([email protected]).

 I teach principally Molecular Pathology and Cancer Genetics/Genomics at undergraduate and postgraduate levels.